-Field Description Content type or value #DREREFERENCE The reference for the rule.
-String #DRETITLE The title of the rule.
-String QMSTYPE The type of the QMS rule.
+Field Description Content type or value QMSTYPE The type of the QMS rule.
 7 QMSAGENTBOOL The AgentBoolean expression used to match the original query text.
 Boolean matching expression.
 Set this field to to match all query text.
-DATABASERESTRICTION Restrict the query to these databases.
-String QMSFIELDTEXT The FieldText rules to match against.
+DATABASERESTRICTION (Optional) The Content databases that this rule matches.
+If you include this field, QMS applies the boost rule only if the original query includes a DatabaseMatch parameter with at least one database that matches the DATABASERESTRICTION.
+QMS applies this field only when the original query includes the DatabaseMatch and SynonymDatabaseMatch action parameters.
+String SYNONYMDATABASEMATCH Set a value for this field to use database matches in this rule.
+If this field is empty or missing, QMS does not apply the DATABASERESTRICTION for this rule.
+QMSFIELDTEXT The FieldText rules to match against.
 FieldText expression Referenced Fields All fields that the QMSFIELDTEXT field references must be present in the rule as a field with blank content.
 Empty field CONCEPT FieldText to append.
 FieldText expression AlwaysMatchType field An AlwaysMatchType field to match the rule.
 Any non-empty value of anything other than 0